Purity in compactly generated derivators and t-structures with Grothendieck hearts: Introduction.

 The question of when hearts satisfy various finiteness conditions has also been considered in the literature.
 For example in \cite{MR3613439} HRS t-structures with locally coherent hearts are characterised and in \cite{MR2577659} locally noetherian $1$-cotilting t-structures are shown to be induced by $\Sigma$-pure-injective $1$-cotilting modules.
 In the final section we consider the case where the heart $\mathcal{G}$ has an internal notion of purity and we investigate how the purity in $\T$ interacts with the purity in $\mathcal{G}$.
 As an application, we generalise the above results by characterising finiteness conditions on $\mathcal{G}$ in terms of purity assumptions on the corresponding partial cosilting object.

-\begin{theorem*}[{Proposition \ref{Prop: loc noeth}, Proposition \ref{Prop: ele cogen loc coh}, Theorem \ref{Thm: loc coh ele cogen}}] Let $\T$ be a compactly generated triangulated category and let ${\bf t} = (\mathcal{U}, \mathcal{V})$ be a partial cosilting t-structure on $\T$ with partial cosilting object $C$.
-Then the following statements hold: \begin{enumerate} \item The heart $\mathcal{G}$ is locally noetherian if and only if $C$ is $\Sigma$-pure-injective. \item If $C$ is an elementary cogenerator, then the heart $\mathcal{G}$ is locally coherent. \end{enumerate} The converse of (2) holds when $\T$ is the underlying category of a strong and stable derivator and $C$ is contained in $\mathcal{G}$. \end{theorem*}
+\begin{theorem*}[{Proposition \ref{Prop: loc noeth}, Proposition \ref{Prop: ele cogen loc coh}, Theorem \ref{Thm: loc coh ele cogen}}] Let $\T$ be a compactly generated triangulated category and suppose that $\T$ is the underlying category of a strong and stable derivator.
+Let ${\bf t} = (\mathcal{U}, \mathcal{V})$ be a partial cosilting t-structure on $\T$ with partial cosilting object $C$.
+Then the following statements hold: \begin{enumerate} \item If $C$ is $\Sigma$-pure-injective, then the heart $\mathcal{G}$ is locally noetherian. \item If $C$ is an elementary cogenerator, then the heart $\mathcal{G}$ is locally coherent. \end{enumerate} If $\Prod{C}$ is contained in $\mathcal{G}$, then the converse statements hold. \end{theorem*}

+Note that Example \ref{ex: counter-example} (communicated to the author by Michal Hrbek) shows that the converse statements need not hold when $\Prod{C}$ is not contained in $\mathcal{G}$.
+This statement differs from the original version of this article.

 We end this introduction with a summary of the content of the paper.
 In Section \ref{Sec:der}, we introduce the basic definitions and notation related to the theory of derivators, as well as the definition of the coherent reduced products and coherent ultraproducts (see Section \ref{Sec: Red Prod}).
 The construction and proof that coherent reduced products exist is contained in Appendix \ref{App: Proof}.
 In Section \ref{Sec: Purity} we consider purity in strong and stable derivators whose underlying category is compactly generated; we prove that pure triangles can be detected using coherent ultraproducts and that definable subcategories can be characterised via closure conditions.
 Section \ref{Sec: GrothHearts} is concerned with t-structures whose hearts are Grothendieck categories.
 We introduce partial cosilting t-structures and homotopically smashing t-structures and in Theorem \ref{Thm: groth hearts} we show that the left nondegenerate t-structures with these properties coincide.
 We end the section with an example of a t-structure satisfying the equivalent statements of Theorem \ref{Thm: groth hearts}.
 The final section is dedicated to understanding how purity in the triangulated category relates to purity in the heart.
 We use this to characterise finiteness conditions on the heart in terms of properties of the cosilting object.